 — Robert Lawlor from Sacred Geometry: Philosophy & Practice (Art and Imagination)

-The rhythm of walking generates a kind of rhythm of thinking, and the passage through a landscape echoes or stimulates the passage through a series of thoughts.
-The creates an odd consonance between internal and external passage, one that suggests that the mind is also a landscape of sorts and that walking is one way to traverse it.
+Walking, ideally, is a state in which the mind, the body, and the world are aligned, as though they were three characters finally in conversation together, three notes suddenly making a chord.
+Walking allows us to be in our bodies and in the world without being made busy by them.
+It leaves us free to think without being wholly lost in our thoughts … The rhythm of walking generates a kind of rhythm of thinking, and the passage through a landscape echoes or stimulates the passage through a series of thoughts.
+This creates an odd consonance between internal and external passage, one that suggests that the mind is also a landscape of sorts and that walking is one way to traverse it.
 A new thought often seems like a feature of the landscape that was there all along, as though thinking were traveling rather than making.
+And so one aspect of the history of walking is the history of thinking made concrete — for the motions of the mind cannot be traced, but those of the feet can.

 — Rebecca Solnit from Wanderlust: A History of Walking